mariaarnesson/restaurant_booking_system/TESTING.md

     - it has been confirmed that after completing the form correctly and pressing submit, the user will go to the home page.

 #### Sign Up

+1. Sign Up Page Image next to the form
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.

+2. Log in Page Text
+    - It has been confirmed that the title and text are correct and display correctly and on correctly place.

+3. Log in Page Form
+    - It has been confirmed that the online booking page form is laid out as expected.
+    - It has been confirmed that if a user submits a form without filling out the required fields, a message is shown to complete them.
+     - It has been confirmed that it shows a message with a valid e-mail address if the user enters a name other the e-mail address in the e-mail input field.
+     - Confirmed to display a message with the correct password if the user enters a different password than the first time, or if the password does not match the required arrangement.
+    - it has been confirmed that after completing the form correctly and pressing submit, the user will go to the home page.